bhanuc/gpt-engineer-js/README.md

 Each step in `steps.py` will have its communication history with GPT4 stored in the logs folder, and can be rerun with `scripts/rerun_edited_message_logs.py`.

 ## Credits

 Based on the implementaion of [GPT-Engineer](https://github.com/AntonOsika/gpt-engineer) .
 More details will be added soon.

 ## Example

 https://github.com/AntonOsika/gpt-engineer/assets/4467025/6e362e45-4a94-4b0d-973d-393a31d92d9b

+> Port of [GPT-Engineer](https://github.com/AntonOsika/gpt-engineer) in typescript.
+Refer to the original repo for documentation.
+More details will be added here.